Price per delegate: €1,250

 - Switching messaging model and sequence.

-This part of the course explains how IP Life provides a reliable and dependable system.
+This part of the course explains how the system control and maintains equipment and users on the system.

 Day 2: Network fundamentals